alexfru/SmallerC/v0100/bindp/readme.txt

 Precompiled Smaller C binaries for DOS with 32-bit DPMI.
-These can be used for cross-compiling for Windows and Linux as well.
+These can be used for cross-compiling for Windows, Linux and MacOS as well.

 System requirements:
 - DOS: MS-DOS 4.01 or better, i80386 CPU & i80387 FPU or better